MicrosoftDocs/azure-dev-docs/articles/java/migration/cloud-suitability-analyzer.md

 ---
-title: Assess Spring Applications with Cloud Suitability Analyzer
+title: Assess Spring applications with Cloud Suitability Analyzer
 description: Shows you how to assess Spring applications with Cloud Suitability Analyzer to evaluate their readiness to migrate to the cloud.
 author: KarlErickson
 ms.author: yangtony